albertstarfield/albertstarfield/README.md

 Hello there 👋, I hope you have an absolute masterpiece of days on end.
 I am known as Albert Starfield Wahyu Suryo Samudro, or through the legal name identified as Wahyu Suryo Samudro.
 Risen from Indonesian terrain.
 I extend my warm invitation to you, to contribute, and may our incredible journey of  projects, may be contributing to the pivotal force of etheral impact foundation of our paradigm itself.

-I have to confess to you and declare to prevent misinformation, **I am NOT an AI engineer nor an Computer Science person**, It's just so happen that I have personal experience on Linux and Machine Learning.
-And I'm just a person that happens **reads the manual** rather than watching youtube tutorial, because most of the time there's a golden treasure hidden on the documentation itself.
+I have to confess to you and declare to prevent misinformation, **I am NOT an AI engineer nor an Computer Science person**.
+I'm already retired from that and tired from pretending to be one.
+I'm just building on my imagination and I'm just a person that happens **reads the manual** rather than watching youtube tutorial.
+Because most of the time there's a golden treasure hidden on the documentation itself.
+Because one of the experience I've learned that, Ada errors are almost non-existent found on google.

 Furthermore, I am more biased towards distributed indipendent non-subscription model services, that happen to able to stand by itself rather than relying on power hungry big Green GPUs and centralized and cloud-centric only paradigm.
 But I digress.

-Mayhap you have found a kernel of intrigue within these musings.

 I hope you have an absolutely wonderful day, Until we meet again~